coderehan/Android-Security-Interview-Preparation/README.md

 PaymentManager
 processPayment()

-obfuscated output may use short, meaningless names.
+obfuscated code may contain short, meaningless names.

 🎯 Interview answer

-«"ProGuard is a tool traditionally used for shrinking, optimization and obfuscation of Android applications."»
+«"ProGuard is a tool traditionally used for shrinking, optimization, and obfuscation of Android applications."»

 ---